ArPIHomeSecurity/arpi_documentation/docs/end_users/network.md

 If you enable this option the security system will be accessible only on the host name you defined.

-## Enable SSH connection
+## Terminal access

-You can control the status of the SSH server with this option
+* Enable SSH connection: You can control the status of the SSH server with this option
+* Restrict SSH connection to local network: You can restrict the SSH connection to the local network
+* Enable SSH password authentication: You can enable/disable the password authentication for the SSH connection.
+If you disable it you have to use the SSH key for the connection.

+See user SSH key management in the [Users](users.md/#ssh-keys) section.